The Lizard Lab

 In addition to field work, we work with captive animals in large semi-natural conditions where things are more controlled and where we can conduct behavioural experiments and observations.
 We also work with animals indoors, for more fine-scaled study, such as cognition.

-We are part of the Department of Biological Sciences at Macquarie University in Sydney, Australia.
+We are part of the School of Natural Sciences at Macquarie University in Sydney, Australia.
 To learn more about what we do, here is a more detailed account of our research and also have a look at what we have published.

 We still managed to socialise during covid-lockdown.
 Steph Deering organised a trivia night.
 On another occasion we had a cross-continental catch-up with ex-lab members.